btihen/btihen_dev/content/posts/ruby/rails_protected_modules/index.md

 ## Dependency Graphs & CI Integration

-If you would like to enforce this design generally then there is the `packwerk` (for checking dependency violations & privacy violations) as well as `graphwerk` to help you visualize you structure.
+If you have chosen to re-organize your rails environment to create 'packages, modules orcomponents' (whatever you like to call them), you can use the `packwerk` linter to checking dependency & privacy violations.
+You can also use `graphwerk` to help you visualize the application structure.

-Packwerk is a linter - so it will just help enforce and visual your code - it doesn't require a rewrite - existing code bases and 'gradually' migrate to a modular format.
+Packwerk is a linter and like RuboCop you can also have it ignore older code that isn't yet using your new design.
+There is also a 'danger-packwerk' to auto-comment PRs in a Continious Integration system.

 In the gem file add:
 ```